ahmad-sa3d/rcswitcher/README.md

 ![rcSwitcher](http://i707.photobucket.com/albums/ww71/ashekfadl/Screen%20Shot%202015-04-26%20at%208.30.33%20PM.png)

->rcSwitcher plugin *'Radio Checbox Switcher'* let you transform your input checkboxs and radios into a nice switch buttons with a nice interfaces.
+>rcSwitcher plugin *'Radio Checkbox Switcher'* let you transform your input checkboxs and radios into a nice switch buttons with a nice interfaces.
 >
 >see __[_Demo_](http://ahmad-sa3d.github.io/rcswitcher/)__ here